 Baked hay treats are actually relatively healthy for rabbits.
 They are made up of mainly timothy or alfalfa hay and have just a little bit of sweet flavoring to make them enticing for rabbits.

 There are many different brands that offer these hay treats.
 You can usually find them in any pet store or online, but you do want to check the list of ingredients to be sure the brand you choose is healthy.
 If you don’t see timothy hay, alfalfa hay, or some other form of hay as the first ingredient on the list, then it might be best to pick a different brand.

 My recommendation is the Oxbow Simple Rewards baked hay treats.
 You can get these treats in many different flavors, so your rabbit can decide which kind they like best.
 Try banana apple, carrot and dill, or bell pepper flavors (bell pepper is a big hit in this house).
 In general, Oxbow is a brand that I trust to have healthy food for rabbits, and their treats are no exception.

 Another type of treat you can look for is blends of dried herbs to give your rabbit.
 These treats are great for using if you have a picky rabbit who needs to eat more hay.
 You can sprinkle an enticing blend of dried herbs and flowers into their pile of hay, and by doing so encourage your rabbit to eat more of their healthy hay while they forage for treats.

 My go to place for finding these herb blends is an online store called Small Pet Select.
 They are an excellent small business that does their best to make healthy treats and toys for rabbits.
 If you’re interested in checking out their dried herb blends, they have a number of samples you can try.
 My rabbit’s favorite was the Flower Power Berry blend, but there are many other yummy herb blends to try.
-You can get 15% off of these herbal blends by visiting this link!
+You can get 15% off of these herbal blends by using the code BUNNYLADY at checkout!